 |

-the Saloon, the Estate was only ever available as
+Like the Saloon, the Estate

-a two door, and was available in Standard and De
+available in Standard and De Luxe trim with added

-Luxe trim with added extra's over the Saloon.
-The Estate also
+extra's over the Saloon.
+The Estate also had

-also choose between the 997cc or 1200cc engines.
+choose between the 997cc or 1200cc engines.

 |

-offered in a choice of eight different colours,
+standard Estate model was offered in a choice of

-whilst the De Luxe could be specified from a
+eight different colours, whilst the De Luxe could

-range of eleven single colours and seven two tone
+colours and seven two tone colours.

 Production